 PhenX Social Determinants of Health (SDOH) Assessments Collection

-The PhenX Social Determinants of Health (SDOH) Assessments Collection, now available in the PhenX Toolkit, contains 19 new protocols which expand upon the previous SDOH collection to help measure upstream factors that shape behaviors and health outcomes.
-This collection provides a common currency for studying social determinants of health across public health research studies.
+The PhenX Social Determinants of Health (SDOH) Assessments Collection, available in the PhenX Toolkit, contains 19 new protocols that expand on the previous SDOH collection to help measure upstream factors that shape behaviors and health outcomes.
+This collection provides a common currency for studying SDOH across public health research studies.

 Researchers are encouraged to use this collection to examine the role of SDOH and the factors related to health inequities and enable effective interventions to reduce health disparities.